lnaslund/NPS_Policy_Paper/data/README.md

 ## NRSA and NLA data
 All water chemistry data from the National Aquatic Resource Surveys were downloaded from the [EPA website] (https://www.epa.gov/national-aquatic-resource-surveys/data-national-aquatic-resource-surveys) on DATE.

+## Landcover data
+Landcover data were downloaded on DATE from WEBSITE

 ## Population data
 Census data (COLUMNS) from (WEBSITE) on (DATE)